jmcuneo/a2-shortstack/README.md

 ## Technical Achievements
 - **Single-page App**: All forms and data are displayed on the same page.
 When an item is added, modified, or deleted, the table changes immediately to reflect it.
 Data is saved server-side, so any entries added, changed, or deleted by any user will stay that way until another change is made or until glitch makes the project go to sleep.
+This was achieved by using a combination async and regular event functions for each button and then handling the returning promises.
+Each time the server sent the most recent data in a response, the data table was re-built to be up-to-date.
-- **User Can Modify Data**: By pressing the "modify" button, the user can change number values, operators, and even what the correct answer is displayed as.
+- **User Can Modify Data**: By pressing the "modify" button, the user can choose to change number values, operators, and even what the correct answer is displayed as.
+To achieve this, I assigned an ID to each data entry that corresponded with their position in the server-side data array.
+I sent this ID and the newest field changes to the server, where they were parsed to take the most recent data from each source (new and old).
+The most challenging parts of this section were hiding the modification form while the add-item form was visible and vice-versa, parsing the data to combine new and old on the server side, and properly handling the HTML querying of the different table's radio buttons.

 ## Design/Evaluation Achievements
 - **Tested with students**: I tasked 3 students with creating 2 data entries, deleting at least one data entry, and modifying at least one row.